craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 Creation:
 	- 1 Watch spent at 16+ Alchemy or Herbalism
 	- Tools with *CONTAIN*, *CHEMISTRY* - *CONTAIN* Tool is consumed
-	- 1x "Healing Materials" -> 1x Bottle of Antiseptic
+	- 1x "Healing Substance" -> 1x Bottle of Antiseptic

 APPLY: You apply the contents of the bottle to a wound.
 The creature you applied the contents to resolves a stack of the 'Poisoned' or 'Infected' [[Ailment]], their choice.
 Then, they take 1 True Necrotic Damage.